syahrizaldev/webdev-resources/readme.md

 ## Web Dev Resources

 > [!IMPORTANT]
-> This is a curated list of essential resources for **web developers, freelancers, and indie hackers**
+> This is a curated list of essential resources for **web developers, indie hackers, and freelancers**
-> trying to build and scale their products and applications.
+> trying to build and scale their products or web apps.
 While not exhaustive, this list is a carefully
 > selected resource that was found most useful and valuable.
 Prioritizing **free** and **freemium** options
 > and excluding resources without any **free tiers**.